ocoffey/csc-211-su18/assignments/a03/readme.md

 7 8 9 10
 ```

 19. Pyramid.
-Write a program that reads an uppercase letter `ch`, and displays the following output (example below shows `ch=D`)
+Write a program that reads an uppercase letter `ch`, and displays the following output (example below shows `ch='D'`)
 ```
       A
     A B A